1967 Lotus Cortina Mk2

 The current owners acquired this Lotus Cortina Mk2 in 2014, joining a Lotus Cortina Mk1 and Ford Cortina 500 in their garage.
 The car was in remarkably good condition given it had been used for many years as its makers intended . . . and that was to be driven and driven hard!
 Its condition is really a credit to its previous owners who have treated the car like a member of their family.
 The current owners have invested significant time and money to bring the car up to the next level and today it is just a beautifully presented car.
 The ermine white paint work is in excellent condition all round, complemented by the external trim, glass and wheels which are also in excellent condition.
 The body is arrow straight and all of the panel gaps are very good.
 Structurally the car is excellent.
 Open the door and light airy cockpit looks really fresh.
 All of the seat coverings, door cards, dash, instruments and controls are in very good condition.
 Slide into the driver’s seat and you can’t help but admire the subtle Lotus badge in the centre of the steering wheel.
 You know this car means business!

-Accompanying the car are a set of four mini light wheels and the steering wheel that were on the car when it raced.
-There are also a number of badges from various event that the car has participated in and the most extensive history file with information on previous owners, people who drove the car and events (with results the car participated in.
+Accompanying the car are a set of four mini light wheels and the steering wheel that was on the car when it raced.
+There are also a number of badges from various events that the car has participated in and the most extensive history file with information on previous owners, people who drove the car and events with results the car participated in.
 It’s FABULOUS!
 There is also an original and extremely rare air filter that may be available for purchase with the car.

 A change in the current owner’s circumstances has resulted in this wonderful car being offered for sale.